 Serious drug interactions can occur when certain medicines are used together with elbasvir and grazoprevir.
 Tell each of your healthcare providers about all medicines you use now, and any medicine you start or stop using.

 If you've ever had hepatitis B, using Zepatier can cause this virus to become active or get worse.
 Tell your doctor if you don't feel well and you have right-sided upper stomach pain, vomiting, loss of appetite, or yellowing of your skin or eyes.

 You should not use Zepatier if you are allergic to elbasvir or grazoprevir, or if you have:

 moderate or severe liver disease.

-To make sure Zepatier is safe for you, tell your doctor about all your medical conditions, and if you are pregnant or breastfeeding.
+When Zepatier with ribavirin: To make sure all medicines are safe for you, tell your doctor about all your medical conditions, and if you are pregnant or breastfeeding.

-if you are waiting to have a liver transplant.
+a liver transplant, or if you are waiting to have a liver transplant; or